Shoubhik95/OssAudit-24BCG10095-/README.md

 ## Conclusion
-This project helped me understand how open-source tools work in a Linux environment and how Bash scripting can be used to perform basic system-level tasks.
-Through different scripts, I was able to explore system information, software verification, directory analysis, and simple log handling.
+I learned a lot from this project about how open-source tools work with Linux.
+I figured out how to use Bash scripting to do tasks on the system.
+I tried out scripts and I was able to see what is going on in the system check the software look at the directories and deal with simple logs.

-Even though the setup environment was limited, I focused on understanding the logic and working of each command and script as used in Linux systems.
-This approach helped me gain practical knowledge of how such scripts would function in an actual Linux environment.
-Overall, the project improved my understanding of scripting, system operations, and the use of Python as an open-source tool.
+I did not have a lot of room to work with the setup.
+I made sure to understand how each command and script works in Linux.
+I wanted to know how they work so I can use them in a Linux setup.
+This way I learned a lot about how these scripts work in life.
+The project really helped me understand scripting and how the system works.
+It also taught me about using Python as an open-source tool.
+I got to know more, about Linux and the open-source tools and how they work together.